paragonie/airship-docs/en-us/01-intro/2-Installing.md

 Once your webserver is setup and configured, you're ready to begin installing CMS Airship.

-(Beta only): Use Git and Composer.
+Use Git and Composer to obtain [the latest release](https://github.com/paragonie/airship/releases).

     cd /var/www/
     git clone https://github.com/paragonie/airship.git
-    git checkout v0.3.0
+    git checkout v1,0.2
     cd airship
     composer install

+Since Airship self-updates, it needs to be able to write to itself.

+    chown -R myusername:www-data airship
+    chmod -R g+w airship

 If you don't already have a PostgreSQL database set up: